MicrosoftDocs/SupportArticles-docs/support/biztalk/troubleshoot-memory-leak.md

 #### Method 1: Automatic

 Creating a Memory and Handle Leak rule with DebugDiag is the recommended approach to capture a memory dump.
-The Memory and Handle Leak rule automatically attaches Leaktrack.dll.
+The Memory and Handle Leak rule automatically attaches `Leaktrack.dll`.
 This is used to track memory allocations.
 To create the Memory and Handle Leak rule, follow these steps:

 1. Start Debug Diagnostics Tool 1.1.
 2. Select **Memory and Handle Leak**, and then click **Next**.
 3. Select the **Btsntsvc.exe** process, and then click **Next**.
 4. On the **Configure Leak Rule** page, follow these steps:

    1. Click to select the **Start memory tracking immediately when rule is activated** check box.
-Otherwise, you can specify a warm-up time before `LeakTrack.dll` is injected in the BTSNTSvc.exe process.
+Otherwise, you can specify a warm-up time before `LeakTrack.dll` is injected in the **BTSNTSvc.exe** process.

    2. Click **Configure**, and then do the following:

       - Confirm that **Autocreate a crash rule** is selected.
-By selecting this option, a memory dump will be created automatically if the BTSNTSvc.exe process stops.
+By selecting this option, a memory dump will be created automatically if the **BTSNTSvc.exe** process stops.

       - Click to select the **Generate a userdump when virtual bytes reach** check box, and keep the default value of **1024**.